-Letter from IAVH General Secretary Dr. Petra Weiermayer
+Letter from former IAVH General Secretary Dr. Petra Weiermayer

 Homeopathic veterinarians are all conventionally trained veterinarians.
 We understand disease and health as do our conventional colleagues.
 We use conventional diagnostics and therapeutics as needed.
 We have added homeopathy as another tool with which to help animals in our care.
 Homeopathic veterinarians have chosen to study and use homeopathy because we have seen benefits to patients.
 There is also significant research evidence supporting the effectiveness of veterinary homeopathy.

-Please see our power point presentation in the articles below, and our letter to the editor on the review of Doehring and Sundrum published in the Veterinary Record in December 2016.
-These summarise the current state of research in veterinary homeopathy.
-A more detailed version can be read below the short version.
+Please see our letter to the editor on the review of Doehring and Sundrum published in the Veterinary Record in December 2016, which summarises the current state of research in veterinary homeopathy.
+(CLICK to download.)
 Please read also a review (below, in Articles section) of a masters thesis performed by a human doctor (Melanie Woelk) on research in homeopathy, with the conclusion that homeopathy is an evidence-based medicine.
 Research of the crucial question whether veterinary homeopathy works according to the rules for evidence-based medicine (EBM) has to be performed, although some studies which show this evidence exist already.

 Currently, there are one out of two evidence class 1a reviews, and one evidence class 1a meta-analysis, stating positive outcome for veterinary homeopathy, as well as one out of two evidence class 1b studies stating positive outcome for veterinary homeopathy, so veterinary homeopathy could be classified as evidence based.
 More high quality research is certainly needed.

 For FAQ's on homeopathy we would like to refer to the website of the HRI (Homeopathy Research Institute); we are working together with regard to research.